-The grant is for Project REACH, and the Illinois State Board of Education contracts with the Philip J. Rock Center and School to administer the goals and objectives for Project REACH.
+Project Reach is the Illinois IDEA funded Deaf-Blind project, and the Illinois State Board of Education contracts with the Philip J. Rock Center and School to administer the goals and objectives for Project Reach.

 Project Reach provides technical assistance, information, and training to address the early intervention, special education, related services, and transitional services needs of children with DeafBlindness and enhance state capacity to improve services and outcomes for children and their families.

-For questions or issues concerning Project REACH grant administration or other education issues, feel free to contact Todd Williams, Project Director, Illinois State Board of Education at (217) 782-5589.
+For questions or issues concerning Project REACH grant administration or other education issues, feel free to contact Amy Deegan, Project Director, Illinois State Board of Education at (217) 782-5589.
 For information about Project REACH, feel free to contact Michelle Clyne, Project Coordinator, at (630) 790-2474.

 Technical assistance is designed to:

 - Assure that service providers more effectively provide special education services